Overview

 What to Avoid

 - Gaming laptops marketed as “creator” machines: They often have inaccurate displays tuned for vibrance, not color accuracy.
+I’ve been burned by this.

 - Integrated graphics only: Intel Iris Xe or AMD Radeon integrated graphics can’t handle real-time 4K editing or 3D rendering.

 - 16 GB RAM: You’ll hit swap on any complex Premiere or After Effects project.
+I tested it.
+It’s miserable.

 - 1080p displays: Fine for coding, but not enough pixel density for design and video editing at 15-16 inches.

 - Poor thermal design: Sustained workloads like rendering expose bad cooling.
 If the laptop throttles after 5 minutes, your export times will suffer.
+I always run a 20-minute stress test before recommending anything.